Agent Substrate#

 kubectl get secret kagent-openai -n kagent # should exist with 1 data entrykubectl get pods -n kagent | grep -v Running # only header + Completed jobs expected

-If you see CreateContainerConfigError on the default agent pods, the secret didn't get created — re-run the kagent helm command with --reuse-values --set providers.openAI.apiKey="$(cat ~/path/to/key)" to patch it in.
-The deployments will roll to new pods automatically.
+If you see CreateContainerConfigError on the default agent pods, the secret did not get created — re-run the kagent Helm command with --reuse-values --set providers.openAI.apiKey="$(cat ~/path/to/key)" to patch it in.
+The deployments roll to new pods automatically.

 substrateWorkerPool.replicas=1 is the chart default.
 One worker is enough for a declarative-only walkthrough: session actors release their slot the moment they snapshot back to object storage, so a single worker can serve many sequential sessions.
-Bump it when:
+Increase the replica count when:

 - You add a long-lived